cacarico/techno-haze-tmux/README.md

 For more details on usage and customization options, refer to the theme documentation or the comments within the `techno-haze.tmux` file.

-## Credits

-This theme is inspired by the need for a distraction-free environment in tmux.
-Special thanks to the tmux community for their valuable contributions and feedback.

 ## Contributions

-Contributions to the Techno Haze Tmux Theme are welcome!
+Contributions to the Techno Haze Tmux are welcome!
 Feel free to submit pull requests, report issues, or suggest improvements via the project's GitHub repository.

 ## License

 This project is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with attribution.
 See the LICENSE file for details.

 Enjoy your clutter-free tmux experience with the Techno Haze Tmux Theme!

-## List of Key Bindings

-- Alt + a: Prefix key for tmux commands.
-- Alt + r: Reloads the tmux configuration.
-- Alt + 1-4: Switches to windows 1-4.
-- Alt + Ctrl + h/j/k/l: Moves and resizes panes for optimal layout.